Nordix/bpfjit-netbsd/README.md

 This repo contains the bpfjit files and their history extracted from the NetBSD repo at https://github.com/NetBSD/src.
 The files are patched to be able to build using the latest sljit.
-See the script `update.sh` for details about code changes and how the file history is extracted.
+See the script `update.sh` for details about how the file history is extracted.

 ## Build using Make